 Monash University Senior Vice-President and Deputy Vice-Chancellor (Research) Professor Rebekah Brown said,

 “This prestigious medal recognises the outstanding work of Chris and this team.
-This fundamental discovery is being integrated across a range of programs into applied interventions with significant potential for positive impact on human and environmental health.
+This fundamental discovery is being integrated across a range of programs into applied interventions with potentially huge benefits for human and environmental health.
 It exactly the kind of impact we want our research at Monash to have.”

 Describing the potential impact of his research, Associate Professor Greening said,

 "The overall goal of my research program is to use microbiology to address key challenges in human health and sustainability.
 There is enormous potential to harness beneficial microorganisms to improve human health, reduce climate change and pollution, address sanitation challenges, and even transform our food systems."

 Associate Professor Greening is translating these fundamental insights into applied interventions that benefit disadvantaged populations and protect vulnerable ecosystems.
 To do so, he works closely with large interdisciplinary teams through the Centre to Impact Antimicrobial Resistance, Revitalising Informal Settlements and their Environments (RISE), and Securing Antarctica’s Environmental Future (SAEF).

 The Fenner Medal is one of 20 honorific awards announced this week by the Australian Academy of Science.